 Building recovery into your fitness plan can be tricky, but these tips will show you how to best schedule your days off from the gym.

 Why is Recovery Important?

-Recovery is when your body deals and adapts to all the work you put it through during a workout.
+Recovery is when your body deals with and adapts to all the work you put it through during a workout.
 While there are multiple facets of recovery, like recovery in-between sets and recovery in-between exercises, the most critical piece of recovery is scheduling off days and light workout days.
-Proper recovery will also benefit you in the long term by lowering your risk for injuries or burn out.
+Proper recovery will also benefit you in the long term by lowering your risk for injuries or burnout.